 The auditors, Williams Giles Professional Services Ltd, have indicated their willingness to continue in office.
 The Trustees will propose a motion re-appointing the auditors at a meeting of the Finance and Premises committee.

-The trustees' report, incorporating a strategic report, was approved by order of the board of trustees, as the company directors, on 20 January 2021 and signed on its behalf by:
+The Trustees' report was approved by order of the Board of Trustees, as the company directors, on and signed on its behalf by: